 Bridal showers and wedding showers are all about celebrating the fact that two families are merging into one big community.
 These pre-wedding events bring together the bride’s and the groom’s circles, allowing them to start getting to know each other and forming bonds.

-This is why the answer to the question, “Should I invite my mother-in-law to the bridal shower?” is a yes in most cases.
+That said, most brides choose to invite their mother-in-law to their bridal shower.
 After all, she is part of your new family and this new chapter of your life.

 To be more specific, here are some situations where you should invite your mother-in-law to your bridal shower: